learn-co-curriculum/git-remotes-with-github-readme/README.md

 2. Demonstrate connecting your local repository of files to your remote repository
 3. Use `git remote` to set the destination of your repo
 4. Use `git push` to send code to the remote repo
-5. Use `git pull` to retrieve code from the remote repo

 ## Explain Creating a Remote Repository on GitHub